First, please see my discl0sure here. I'd appreciate this fact not being discussed in open forum, as I value my privacy, but y'all should know.

 I first hit on Provinols, which is a pioneering product in this field, but unfortunately it is damned near impossible to get in the Americas, except in low doses and mixed in with other junk.
 (Europeans and Turks may be able to get it, however).
 I was at one time convinced of the authenticity of a product called Wine Rx, but they subsequently failed to document their claims on composition, and moreover, it seems to go vinegary and weird in well less than a year -- not surprising perhaps granted that it was only a 50% extract.
 So, I wait glumly for the Real Deal.

 Phosphatidylcholine: Replaces citicoline and free choline supplements, which may promote atherosclerosis.
-(Citicoline and carnitine also generate TMAO, NB).
+See also here on supplemental phosphatidylcholine contamination.
+(Citicoline and carnitine also generate TMAO, NB, and alpha-GPC very likely also does).
 Note that phosphatidylcholine is only 13% free choline by weight, so eg 420mg of phosphatidylcholine is only ~55 mg free choline (thanks Sillewater!).
 June 2013: the COM crunch below indicates ~250 mg choline/d from diet; more recent COM crunches indicate ~350.
 Note that the USDA choline database only includes 630 foods, so one's real intake is certainly higher than what nutrition software indicates -- but don't let this make you overconfident of adequacy.
 Elevated serum creatine phosphokinase (CPK), aspartate aminotransferase (AST), alanine aminotransferase (ALT), or lactate dehydrogenase (LD) may in some cases indicate choline deficiency, tho' (a) they can be elevated for unrelated reasons, and (b) I'm not clear on how severe one's deficiency has to be before noticeable elevations will occur.

 Pyroglutamic acid: VRP, my previous source, has discontinued pyroglutamic acid.
 I'm very annoyed: this is the SECOND time they've disc. something I use for which they're the only trustworthy source I know, and w/o notice ...
 And in fact, a quick Google suggests no other source (S*urce N@turals sucks (a couple of flunked consumerlabs.com tests, totally inappropriate tableting of R-LA, other bad behavior), and I don't want arginine pyroglutamate).
 Damn damn damn!
 Does anyone know of a reliable source for this supplement??
 Or is anyone willing to sell me any sealed, non-expired bottles of VRP's?
 PM me if so, please).